 Before Windows 8.1 there was no way to run UI code in a Background Task.
 This was possible before, in Windows Phone Silverlight Task Agents but did not work in Windows 8 store applications.

-.
+With Windows 8.1 and UWP after that, there’s a simple solution to do this - XamlRenderingBackgroundTask.
 This is a special kind of background task that can run on the UI thread and so it allows you to, for example, render an image for your live tile.

 However, there’s a very small caveat that comes with it and I got burned twice by it wasting a couple of hours debugging.